Key Takeaways

 Challenge the myth that short hair isn’t feminine or flattering for all face shapes.

-Short hair is about balance, not man or woman.
-A side-swept length pixie softens round faces, and a cropped cut with height instantly lifts an oval or heart.
+Short hair is about balance, not whether it reads masculine or feminine.
+A side-swept pixie can soften round faces, and a cropped cut with height can lift an oval or heart shape.
 For thick wavy hair, a textured crop sheds bulk and holds shape from day to day.

 Fine hair will get a look of fullness from a short blunt cut that eliminates see-through ends.
 Feminine is what you make it: earrings, a soft fringe, or a sleek finish can tip the vibe where you want.